akhilmhdh/contributors-readme-action/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

-- [all-contributors-bot](https://github.com/all-contributors/all-contributors):Inspiration of this project
+- [all-contributors-bot](https://github.com/all-contributors/all-contributors): Inspiration of this project